xubingyue/avocadodb/js/common/test-data/apps/itzpapalotl/README.md

 itzpapalotl
 ===========

-This ia a simple example application written for ArangoDB-Foxx.
+This ia a simple example application written for AvocadoDB-Foxx.
 It returns a random Aztec deity name.

 The application provides a simple REST API with the following methods: